 Those are real assets.

 I don’t need a car, a house on a hill, or a fancy degree.
 I can get around quickly, healthily, and for free on my bike, live for free in my duplex, and learn and network for free here on BiggerPockets.
-I consider those to be my assets.
+I consider those to be some of my best assets.

 What liabilities do you see people incorrectly viewing as “assets”?
 What would you add to my list?